 when I say that my long book [The Lord of the Rings] is an attempt to create a world in which a form of language agreeable to my personal aesthetic might seem real.
 But it is true.
 An enquirer (among many) asked what the L.R. was all about, and whether it was an allegory.
 And I said it was an effort to create a situation in which a common greeting would be elen si-‘la lu-‘menn omentielmo [‘A star shines on the hour of our meeting’], and that the phrase long antedated the book.

 The languages came first, insisting on existence; the stories came later, and gave them a home.

-In the Land of Invented Languages: a website for a wonderful book about constructed languages and the people behind them, their dedication, obsession, and extraordinary creativity.
-You can read excerpts and browse an archive of 500 invented languages, from Hildegard von Bingen’s Lingua Ignota (ca. 1150) to some of the many conlangs in active development.
+In the Land of Invented Languages is a wonderful book about constructed languages and the people behind them, their dedication, obsession, and extraordinary creativity.
+On the website you can read excerpts and browse an archive of 500 invented languages, from Hildegard von Bingen’s Lingua Ignota (ca. 1150) to some of the many conlangs in active development.

 J. R. R. Tolkien, A Secret Vice (PDF, 1.02 MB).

 Update: Language Hat continues the discussion about Tolkien and conlanging.
 He also wrote a terrific review of Okrent’s book, which should persuade you to read it if you haven’t already and have even a passing interest in the subject.